orcunku/flight-ops-ai/README.md

-A production-style **3-agent system** that detects flight disruptions, assesses passenger impact, and generates re-accommodation plans — built to showcase the skills recruiters screen for in 2026: **agent orchestration, tool calling, RAG, structured outputs, and evals.**
+A production-style **3-agent system** that detects flight disruptions, assesses passenger impact, and generates re-accommodation plans: **agent orchestration, tool calling, RAG, structured outputs, and evals.**

 ## Why this matters (aviation context)
 When a flight is delayed or cancelled, airlines must rebook passengers, honor regulations